2023 Manly Warringah Sea Eagles season: Des Hasler Situation

-As a result of not making the finals, a requirement under Des Hasler's contract the Sea Eagles the contract would not able to automatically extend to the end of 2024.
+As a result of not making the finals in 2022, a requirement under Des Hasler's contract, his contract would not able to automatically extend to the end of 2024.
 Initially the situation started out with a change in assistant coaches with Chad Randall and Michael Monaghan leaving the club.
 It upset Hasler, but after meetings everything was reported that everyone was happy before reports came out that Hasler would coach the club until the end of 2024, with a succession plan in place, which put the club in unrest.